 Brightline Future Plans

-The initial plan is to connect Miami with Orlando International Airport with services starting in 2022 but already the company are looking at extending the network even further.
+The initial plan is to connect Miami with the new Terminal C at Orlando International Airport with services starting in 2022 but already the company are looking at extending the network even further.

-Going south from Miami, Brightline are investigating the possibility of extending the service from downtown Miami to the cruise terminals at PortMiami using existing tracks.
+Going south from Miami, Brightline is investigating the possibility of extending the service from downtown Miami to the cruise terminals at PortMiami using existing tracks and going north, two additional stations are planned at Aventura and Boca Raton.
+They are also looking at another station serving Fort Lauderdale airport and there is talk about extending the service even further north, as far as Jacksonville.

 There are plans to continue the westbound leg of the tracks as far as Tampa with a station around Lakeland and another somewhere between downtown Tampa and Ybor City.
 Where possible the route would utilise the central median on State Road 417 and then Interstate I-4.